Zenón Díaz

 Zenón Díaz (31 December 1880 – 5 September 1948) was an Argentine footballer who played as a defender for Rosario Central, where he won four national cups.

-Díaz was also an athlete, where he specialised in jumps and throws.

 Club career

-Díaz started playing as goalkeeper for Rosario Central after he was discovered by two club executives, who had watched him playing in the streets.
-Those executives had been impressed by Díaz's ability in the use of hands.
-He debuted as goalkeeper in a match v Rosario A.C. in 1903, which Central lost 2–1.
-Nevertheless, Díaz did not remain much longer playing as goalkeeper because (in his own words) "I preferred to play in a position where I could run".
+Díaz started playing as goalkeeper for Rosario Central after he was discovered by two club executives who had watched him playing la ronda in the streets.
+Those executives had been impressed by Díaz's ability to use hands.
+He debuted as goalkeeper in a match against Rosario A.C. in 1903, which Central lost 2–1.
+Nevertheless, Díaz did not remain playing as a goalkeeper much longer because he preferred to play in a position where he could run.

-As a defender, Díaz consolidated as one of the most famous backs of his time.
-Díaz played for Rosario Central from 1903 to 1919, when he retired after a match v arch-rival Newell's Old Boys on 4 May.
-As a curious fact, Díaz played the last minutes as goalkeeper, replacing his nephew Octavio Díaz, who had left the field after being injured.
+As a defender, Díaz consolidated as one of the most famous players of his time.
+Díaz played for Rosario Central from 1903 to 1919, when he retired after a match against the arch-rival Newell's Old Boys on 4 May.
+Notably, Díaz played the last minutes as goalkeeper, replacing his nephew Octavio Díaz, who had left the field after being injured.

-Díaz played around 150 games and scored eight goals, winning four national cups and seven regional titles with Rosario Central.
-Like most of players during amateur era, he also worked at the Central Argentine Railway.
-Díaz's playing style was based on a though mark, and his slide tackles became his most characteristic move on the field.
+Díaz played at least 175 games and scored at least eight goals, winning four national cups and seven regional titles with Rosario Central.
+Like other players during the amateur era, he also worked at the Central Argentine Railway.
+Díaz's playing style was based on tough man-marking, and he was known for his slide tackles.

-National team career
+International career

-With the Argentina national team, his debut was vs English club Nottingham Forest during their 1905 tour on South America.
-His last match with Argentina was in 1916 v Uruguay.
+With the Argentina national team, he debuted against the English club Nottingham Forest during their 1905 tour of South America.
+His last match with Argentina was at the 1916 South American Championship against Uruguay.
 Díaz was the first Argentine native (non-British origin) player to be capped for the national team.

-His first match was in 1905 versus Nottingham Forest.
-Later he played in several cups against Uruguay, and participated in the first Copa América held in 1916.

-Later years
+After retirement

 Díaz attended the celebration of the 50th. anniversary of Club Rosario Central held in 1939, being honored by the club as one of its most notable players.
 He was also the flag bearer during the ceremony.
 Díaz also participated in the radio program La Voz del Deporte ("the voice of sports") where he was part of a special edition to commemorate the 50th. anniversary.

 Zenón Díaz died on 5 September 1948, after battling against a disease.